Skip to contentSkip to Find CoursesSkip to main catalog navigationSkip to website navigation

 English/Literature transfer courses are those numbered below 800; English/Literature Non-Transfer courses are those numbered 800 or above.

-The following English courses are credit-bearing but not degree-applicable, which means that the units count for the purpose of financial aid but not toward the A.A./A.S. degree: 850, 875.
+The following English course is credit-bearing but not degree-applicable, which means that the units count for the purpose of financial aid but not toward the A.A./A.S. degree: 850.

 Minimum Grade for Prerequisites